knbz/security-advisor/custom.md

 {:download: .download}

-# Findings
+# Custom findings
 {: #setup_custom}

-{{site.data.keyword.security-advisor_short}} enables you to integrate your existing custom security tools, whether open source, custom developed, or 3rd party services.
+{{site.data.keyword.security-advisor_short}} enables you to integrate your existing custom security tools, whether open source, custom developed, or third-party services.
 By integrating third-party findings you're able to bring all of your security tools and findings in to one dashboard where you can monitor ciritcal security events.
 {: shortdesc}

 ## Before you begin
 {: #custom-before-api}

-Before you integrate findings from your 3rd party tool, be sure that you have the following prerequisites.
+Before you integrate findings from your third-party tool, be sure that you have the following prerequisites.

 1. Be sure that the user or service ID that you're using is assigned the **Manager** [IAM role](https://cloud.ibm.com/iam#/users).